 As for camping, again, this is all BML/GSENM land so camping is free and allowed along any dirt road or near trail heads, but try to camp at a spot that has been previously used.
 Don’t camp on cryptobiotic soil that has been untouched.
 It’s extremely fragile soil.
 If you plan to backpack in this area, you do need a permit, which is FREE, from the Escalante Interagency Visitor Station.
 There are no services once you leave Escalante, UT so be prepared with plenty of gas, water, and food.
 Having a satellite communicator like a ZOLEO is highly recommended due to cell signal mostly being non-existant in case of an emergency, as well as a tracking app like Gaia GPS.
 I have used this app for over 5 years and have never gotten lost thanks to it!
 You just have to pre-download the maps.

-Now that we have all that figured out, let’s get to The Ultimate Guide – Dog Friendly Hikes in Escalante, Utah!
+The Ultimate Guide – Dog Friendly Hikes in Escalante, Utah!

 Phipps Arch swoops through Grand Staircase Escalante National Monument affording constant view of bizarre and beautiful land, as hikers search for this hidden arch.
 There is no official trail – getting to the arch requires a little research and planning.
 This is a hike you definitely want to have a GPS for.
 Because this is a trail-less approach, you will rarely see many people hiking here because it’s not nearly as popular as its neighbor trail, Lower Calf Creek Falls.